Fast offline decoding with local message-passing automata: Introduction

 Offline decoders do not by themselves stabilize fault-tolerant memories.
 This must be done with an {\it online} (or ``real-time'') decoder, which operates in a setting where noise occurs continuously and measurement outcomes are unreliable.
-With the notable exception of codes allowing for single-shot error correction \cite{stahl2024single,kubica2022single,bombin2015single}---where the assumption of perfect stabilizer measurements is not needed---the speed of an offline decoder is therefore generally not of direct practical significance.
-More broadly though, understanding how to quickly perform offline decoding is a necessary stepping stone on the path towards designing efficient fault-tolerant quantum memories, and extensions of the present decoders to this setting will be given in future work \cite{online}.
+With the notable exception of codes allowing for single-shot error correction \cite{stahl2024single,kubica2022single,bombin2015single}---where the assumption of perfect measurements is not needed---the speed of an offline decoder is therefore generally not of direct practical significance.
+More broadly though, understanding how to quickly perform offline decoding is a necessary stepping stone on the path towards designing efficient fault-tolerant quantum memories, and extensions of the present decoders to this setting are presented in Ref.~\cite{online}.

 \ss{Summary and overview}

 In this subsection we provide an extended summary of the results of this paper.